Symphony No. 3 (Bernstein): III : Scherzo – Kaddish 3 – Finale. Fugue-Tutti

 BE THE GREAT NAME OF MAN!

-After showing God the problems in the world, he helps God believe in the new arrangement.
+After showing God the problems in the world, they help God believe in the new arrangement.
 The music builds to an amazing climax, crowned with the entrance of a boy's choir singing the phrase "Magnified and sanctified be His great name, Amen" in Hebrew.

 The pace of the music slows down, as the narrator has finished his dream.
 He wakes God and God then confronts the reality of the image.
 The narrator, satisfied that God has seen His errors, beams: